PLAXIS 2D + Python Scripting Tutorial 2

 1️⃣ Introduction

-• s_i – Input server object (sends commands to PLAXIS Input).
+• s_i – Input server object (commands sent to PLAXIS Input).

-• s_o and g_o – corresponding Output objects for post-processing.
+• s_o, g_o – Output equivalents for post-processing and extraction.

 2️⃣ Connect to PLAXIS Remote Scripting Servers

-Ensure PLAXIS Input and Output are running the Remote Scripting Server on ports 10000 and 10001.
+Make sure PLAXIS Input and Output are running with Remote Scripting enabled on ports 10000 and 10001.

 from plxscripting.easy import *